-We are very proud of our whole school attendance which regularly above the Government target of 96% for Primary schools.
+We are very proud of our whole school attendance which is regularly above the Government target of 96% for Primary schools.
 We place a high focus on attendance because we know that children who attend school regularly make better progress than those who don’t.
 You can find the latest Department of Education guidance for schools by clicking here.

 What to do when a child is unwell